 During the online registration process you will be guided through the payment process.
-You may pay using a debit or credit card or by mailing a check.
+You may pay using a debit or credit card.
 Please note that payment in full is due at time of registration and your registration is not complete until payment is made.

 What do I need to bring to the workshop?

 If you need to bring anything to the workshop, it will be noted in the workshop descriptions.
 You will also receive an email two weeks prior to the workshop start date with any additional information re what to bring to class.

 How many people are in a workshop?

 The minimum number of people in each workshop varies, but the maximum number is 10.